You might call yourself a Drake fan – but do you know Drake’s old songs?

 6. ‘Forever’ feat.
 Kanye West, Lil Wayne, Eminem (2009)

 The smash hit ‘Forever’ features four of the biggest names in rap.
 The song was initially released as part of the soundtrack for the basketball star LeBron James’ documentary More than a Game (2008).
+It was one of Drake’s first real big hits.

 The track is undoubtedly amongst the great ‘posse cuts’ of all time, and has an upbeat, hyped-up feel, with synth brass hits, air horn blasts, and jazz piano licks.